 Project Owner: Allen County/City of Fort Wayne Public Works

 Description: A road widening project with trail on the west side of Diebold and a sidewalk on the east side.
 The project will extend from the existing trail to Clinton Street.
-Right of way acquisition started in March 2021.
-Work has begun on legal descriptions and plats.
-Some parcels are in condemnation and may delay schedule.
+Right-of-way acquisition started in March 2021.
+Several parcels are in condemnation causing delays to the schedule.
+Utility relocation began in January 2023.
+The project is planned to be bid in summer or fall 2023.

 Current Phase: Construction